Trinity College grounds on a beautiful sunny day

 The invitation to enshrine a Voice in the Constitution was made in the Uluru Statement from the Heart, which was endorsed by the College Board in November 2019.
 The College’s endorsement of the Uluru Statement continues its long history of supporting our nation’s Indigenous people and promoting reconciliation.

-In April 2023, the Board of the College reaffirmed this support with the following statement:
+In April 2023, the Board of the College reaffirmed this support.

 This artwork pays respect to local customary designs representing Bouverie Creek – a subterranean watercourse that runs from Princes Park, underneath Trinity College, to Bouverie Street.